romilbhardwaj/personal-transit-monitor/README.md

 1. GET A 511 API KEY AND ENTER IT IN INDEX.HTML

 a.
 Request a token at https://511.org/open-data/token.
-It's a 36 chacter string with a few dashes.
+It looks like this "705e9e9b-0294-4ba2-8e6a-24718953301f" (this is expired; won't work).
+Requesting a token and getting it takes <60 seconds.

 b.
 In the javascript, edit var apiKey = "YOUR_KEY";